Frequently asked questions

 The core of our Instruction and Marshal team are volunteers from The Under 17 Car Club – our sister organisation, who have taken their own children through this process – so they know and understand what you are experiencing.
 Many are members of the Institute of Advanced Motorists or RoADAR.
 Other organisations providing Instructors include Gloucestershire, West Mercia and Warwickshire Police Force, Gloucestershire Road Safety Partnership and Gloucestershire IAM.

 The project is primarily funded from student fees.
-In Gloucestershire sponsorship is received from the Office of the Police and Crime Commissioner for Gloucestershire, West Mercia and Warwickshire.
+Throckmorton and Seighford events receive sponsorship from the Offices of the Police and Crime Commissioners for Gloucestershire and West Mercia.

 The supporting adult is a key part of the tuition process so is normally required full time for the week.
 This support which builds and develops on existing trust enhances the learning for the students and teaches the adult a lot about the child.
 The process also requires the adult’s car.
 (We do manage our way around some short absences as we recognize that adults often have both jobs and other children).